Mulberry High School (Florida): History

 Mulberry's then-only public school began high school classes in 1907.
 In 1909 the first high school building was opened, which later became the elementary school.
 In 1914, a second high school was constructed; it was a two-story brick building with six classrooms and an auditorium, costing approximately $12,500.

 In 1921, the first edition of the MHS yearbook was published, titled The Mulberry Tree in honor of the city's famed mulberry tree.

 In 1922, land was donated for the construction of a new high school, on the east side of what is now Northeast First Avenue; construction was completed in 1924.
 Also in 1924, MHS began inter-school football play.

 During the Great Depression, many schools cut their terms or lost their accreditation, and the state of Florida ran out of money, but MHS was able to stay open and retain accreditation thanks to taxes paid by area phosphate firms.

 In 1955, the current school was constructed on 65 acre of land given by Virginia-Carolina Chemical Corporation and International Minerals and Chemical Corporation; the old high school was converted to an elementary school, Purcell.

-In summer of 2020 ground was broken on the baseball field to begin construction on a brand new 3-floor high school done in the architectural style known as International.
-The new school will feature state of the art computer labs, collaboration areas with alternative seating, a 3-bay automotive garage, a robotics lab, an engineering lab, a new gymnasium, a courtyard, and new security features.
-It is set to be completed by December of 2021.
+In summer of 2020 ground was broken on the baseball field to begin construction on a new 3-floor high school done in the architectural style known as International.
+The new school will feature computer labs, collaboration areas with alternative seating, a 3-bay automotive garage, a robotics lab, an engineering lab, a new gymnasium, a courtyard, and new security features.
+It was set to be completed by December 2021.